-12.7 Exporting datasets
+13.7 Exporting datasets

 You may want to share your data with others or analyse your data using other software.
-You can export data as a text file, which can then be imported into many applications, or export it in a particular format for analysis in Microsoft Excel, Matlab MAT or OceanDataView.
+You can export data as a text file, which can then be imported into many applications, or export it in a particular format for analysis such as Microsoft Excel or OceanDataView.